 So if a person committed a crime against another person, more often than not it might involve one or more of those synonyms.
 On its face, a crime is a crime, and any ill feeling adjective used is preposterous.
 Of course the poison of cultural Marxism championed by the (((SPLC))) is designed to link dislike of other races or even individuals with a crime, even if no actual crime was committed.

 But this is where it gets tricky, as crime is defined as “a transgression of law.”
 One would assume that very few would call loathing, bad feelings or intense dislike a crime.
 You would be wrong.
 The poison has entered the system so much so that Americans are about split on criminalizing hate speech.
-Notice that I emphasized speech, not violence.
+Notice that I emphasized speech exhibiting intense dislike, not violence.

 Speech is defined as “the expression of or the ability to express thoughts and feelings by articulate sounds.”
-So if one were to simply utter something that hurt the feelings of someone of another ethnic culture or race, those mere words constitute a harm in the world of (((cultural Marxist.
+So if one were to simply utter something that hurt the feelings of someone of another ethnic culture, race, or even age or sex, those mere words constitute a harm in the world of (((cultural Marxist.
 Social Justice Warrior))) twilight language.
-The dictionary, at least up to now, has defined harm as “physical injury, especially that which is deliberately inflicted.”
+The dictionary and law, at least up to now, has defined harm as “physical injury, especially that which is deliberately inflicted.”

 “She opened the door and came in and started calling me derogatory names,” Ms. Belcher claimed.
 Ms. Belcher said the guard told her, “You guys cannot keep coming in here and using our women’s restroom.
 They did not pass the law yet.”
 She said the guard grabbed her by the arm and removed her out of the store.